OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 ***Testing***

 Once a a test trip has been generated, drop the generated CSV file into the resources folder for the androidTest build.
-Then, in the TADTest file, a new test method can be created.
-In this method, a TADTrip object can be instantiated with the CSV string passed into the constructor and the runSimulation method called.
+Then, in the NavigationTest class, a new test method can be created.
+In this method, a NavigationSimulation object can be instantiated with the CSV string passed into the constructor and the runSimulation() method called.

 ***(Potential) Idea Wish list***

-- Favorite Trips: Allow person to bookmark a favorite TAD Trip.
+- Favorite Trips: Allow person to bookmark a favorite trip.
 This would involve storing a combo of the starting stop, destination stop & the trip Id.
 However, since Trip IDs are not persistent and are subject to expiration, a way to uniquely identify trips is needed.

 - Multi-Legged Trips: Maybe something for OTP, but have multi-bus trips.
-TAD already supports it by passing in an array of segments.
+NavigationServiceProvider already supports it by passing in an array of segments.

 - Configurable Alert Triggering Threshold: As of right now, the distance the person needs to be within from the second-to-last stop for the first